RECORDING, RADIO, FILM CONNECTION & CASA SCHOOLS ONLY PARTNERS WITH EXPERIENCED MENTORS.

 The vast majority of Recording Connection mentors have more than a decade of experience working in the industry.

-Our mentors have worked with bands and artists you know and love.
-Many of them have Gold and Platinum Records on their walls, and some have Grammy Awards on their shelves.
-Producers and engineers with this kind of experience will be able to teach you things you can't learn in the textbooks!
+Many of our mentors have worked with bands and artists you know and love.
+Many of them have Gold and Platinum Records on their walls, and even have Grammy Awards on their shelves.
+Producers and engineers with this kind of experience will be able to teach you things you just can't learn in the textbooks!

 To learn more about our Recording Connection mentors, click here.

 Film Connection Mentors' Experience